-The principle of the Care Symbols on care instruction labels is to instruct the user on the best way to clean the textile without damaging it.
+The principle of the Care Symbols on care instruction labels is to instruct the user on the best way to treat the textile without damaging it.

 The symbols have been designed to be easily read regardless of the language spoken, however there are differences with certain symbols in other continents.

-There is no European law on Care Label Symbols, but any symbol provided must be accurate.
-The law is only based on the Textile Composition on Care Labels (percentage of wool, cotton, silk…).
+There is no European law on Care Label Symbols, but any instruction provided must be accurate.
+The new European Regulation (EU 1007/2011) only covers the textile names and the related labelling of textile products (percentage of wool, cotton, silk…).

 The Care Symbols, used by the ISO 3758 system, consist of 5 main treatments and shall appear in this order: washing, bleaching, drying, ironing and professional textile care.

 Each treatment is represented by a symbol to which extra information is added to define the exact method recommended.
 This information is the maximal procedure the textile can withstand in order to preserve shape, size and colour.